Home > Blog > House Sitting for Remote Workers

 The Real Numbers

 Before Caro and I went full-time on the road, we lived in a small apartment in Bochum.
 Rent and utilities came to around €800 a month.
-Add insurance, food, petrol, and general living costs and we were spending closer to €1,500 a month before we'd done anything interesting with our time.
+Add insurance, food, petrol, and general living costs and we were spending closer to €1,500 a month before we had done anything interesting with our time.

 During a house sit, our monthly spending drops to roughly €500.
 We are not driving much.
 We are cooking in a proper kitchen, buying food in bulk, and living inside four walls with heating we are not paying for.
 The maths are hard to argue with.
-We have saved over €32,400 through house sitting, and the bulk of that saving comes from the simple fact that accommodation disappears as an expense.
+We have saved over €24,000 through house sitting, and the bulk of that saving comes from the simple fact that accommodation disappears as an expense entirely.

 For remote workers who are already location-independent, this is the obvious next step.
 You are paying rent somewhere.
 House sitting means you stop.